johnjosephhorton/johnjosephhorton.github.com/index.md

 economics, organizational economics and market design, particularly in the context of online labor markets.
 I received my PhD from Harvard in 2011 and I am currently on the academic job market.
-I will be available for interviews at the January 2013 AEA meeting in San Diego.
+I will be available for interviews at the January 2013 AEA meeting in San Diego, CA.

 Contact
 -------